otterley/nodejs-demoapp/README.md

 The app will start up and run with zero configuration, however the only features that will be available will be the INFO and TOOLS views.
 The following optional features can be enabled:

-### Application Insights
+### AWS X-Ray

-Enable this by setting `APPLICATIONINSIGHTS_CONNECTION_STRING`
+🚧 Coming soon.

-The app has been instrumented with the Application Insights SDK, it will however need to be configured to point to your App Insights instance/workspace.
-All requests will be tracked, as well as dependant calls to MongoDB or other APIs (if configured), exceptions & error will also be logged
+The app has been instrumented with the AWS X-Ray SDK.
+All requests will be tracked, as well as dependant calls to MongoDB or other APIs (if configured), exceptions & error will also be logged.

-[This article](https://docs.microsoft.com/azure/application-insights/app-insights-nodejs) has more information on monitoring Node.js with App Insights
+[This article](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-nodejs.html) has more information on monitoring Node.js with AWS X-Ray.

 ### Weather Details